Unified Offloading Decision Making and Resource Allocation in ME-RAN: Introduction

-In this paper, by taking both advantages of C-RAN and MEC, mobile edge cloud-radio access network (ME-RAN) architecture is proposed.
+In this paper, by applying C-RAN and MEC, mobile edge cloud-radio access network (ME-RAN) architecture is proposed.
 ME-RAN is composed of the mobile edge cloud (ME) and RAN.
-ME hosts both mobile clone (i.e., service computing unit) and BBU (i.e., communication computing unit), where mobile clone (MC) and BBU are both implemented by cloud-based virtual machines.
+ME hosts both mobile clone (MC) and BBU, where MC and BBU are both implemented by cloud-based virtual machines.
 In ME-RAN, UEs with computation intensive task can offload it to the MC, whereas BBU is in charge of signal processing related tasks, such as receiving the computations from the UEs in the uplink and returning the results back to UEs.
-We aim to minimize the total power consumption of all the UEs, by deciding the offloading set, the power consumption for each UE (either offloading or conducting the tasks locally), the resource allocation and the receiving beamforming vectors in ME-RAN.
-The power minimization problem is formulated to be a mix-integer non-convex programming, which is hard to solve in general.
+We aim to minimize the total energy consumption of all the UEs, by deciding the offloading set, the energy consumption for each UE (either offloading or conducting the tasks locally), the resource allocation and the receiving beamforming vectors in ME-RAN.
+The energy consumption minimization problem is formulated to be a mixed-integer non-convex programming, which is hard to solve in general.
 Exhaustive search is normally applied in this kind of problem but with prohibitive complexity.
 In this paper, the whole offloading framework is established and low complexity algorithms are proposed with the main contributions summarized as follows: \begin{itemize} \item To reduce the signaling overhead and traffic between UE and ME-RAN, decentralized local decision algorithm (DLDA) is first proposed for each UE to estimate its possible local resource consumption and then decide if offloading is needed.
-Estimation model of power consumption without knowing other UE's decision and corresponding interference is provided.
+Estimation model of energy consumption without knowing other UEs' decision and corresponding interference is provided.
 Only UE with offloading request will participate in the resource competition.
 This operation can be seen as the pre-screening of the offloading candidates. \item To tackle the obstacle that each UE itself does not have the global information when conducting offloading, Centralized decision and resource Allocation algoRithm (CAR) is proposed to be conducted by ME-RAN to make the decision on which UE can be allowed to offload and the corresponding resource allocation.
 Offloading priority is given to UEs which cannot complete the task locally.
 Uplink-downlink duality is employed to establish a link between offloading action from UE side and the available computing and communication resource from ME-RAN.
 The non-smooth indicator constraint is approximated as a non-convex function and the successive convex approximation (SCA) is applied to deal with this non-convexity.
-Also, auxiliary variables are applied to make the problem feasible to be solved in ME-RAN. \item Moreover, two low complexity algorithms, i.e., UE with largest saved power accepted first (CAR-P) and UE with smallest required data rate accepted first (CAR-D) are proposed to quickly conduct the decision making and resource allocation for each UE.
+Also, auxiliary variables are applied to make the problem feasible to be solved in ME-RAN. \item Moreover, two low complexity algorithms, i.e., UE with largest saved energy consumption accepted first (CAR-E) and UE with smallest required data rate accepted first (CAR-D) are proposed to quickly conduct the decision making and resource allocation for each UE.
 The algorithms do not need any complex iteration. \item Simulation results show that with the help of ME-RAN, most of the UEs which previously may not be able to execute the tasks locally now can not only complete the task in required time, but also enjoy high computation resource in edge cloud.
-Also, total power consumption of all the UEs can be saved to a large extent compared to other traditional algorithms.
-Also, simulation shows that the performance of the proposed algorithm is very close to exhaustive search but with much less complexity. \end{itemize}
+Also, total energy consumption of all the UEs can be saved to a large extent compared to other traditional algorithms.
+Also, simulation shows that the performance of the proposed algorithm is very close to the exhaustive search but with much less complexity. \end{itemize}